-The London Borough of Camden is one of the twelve boroughs of inner London, England.
+The London Borough of Camden is one of the twelve boroughs of inner London, England and historically a part of Middlesex.
 The southern tip of Camden forms a small section of Central London.
-There are about 31 districts in Camden of which the most famous one is the free-spirited area of Camden Town.
+There are many districts in Camden, of which the most famous one is the free-spirited area of Camden Town.

-Following is a list of the districts in Camden ( Wikipedia )
+Following is a list of neighbourhoods of the London Borough of Camden

 |Covent Garden||Primrose Hill|